 A Slice of the Dark

 "To say that Karen Heuler's new collection, A Slice of the Dark and Other Stories, is deeply unsettling reveals only a tiny fraction: it is also musical, gorgeous, and uncomfortable.
-I wasn't familiar with Heuler's work before this, which feels like a huge miss on my part – and yours, if you haven't delved into her catalog and are a fan of the New Weird; of work that tangles inscrutable nature and human foible, à la Jeff VanderMeer; and the magical matter-of-factness of Kelly Link.
-This oversight is easy to remedy, however, as this excellent collection contains both new and previously published stories, and gives a taste of her range and obsessions."--Locus review
+I wasn't familiar with Heuler's work before this, which feels like a huge miss on my part – and yours, if you haven't delved into her catalog and are a fan of the New Weird; of work that tangles inscrutable nature and human foible, à la Jeff VanderMeer; and the magical matter-of-factness of Kelly Link."--Locus review

 .